10 Critical KPIs for Carrier Scorecards: Improving Carrier Performance Rating

 Bonus KPI: Freight Transfers

-Risk increases each time your freight is moved or transferred during intermodal transportation.
+Risk increases each time your freight load is moved or transferred during intermodal transportation.
 This raises the chance of damage during multiple shipment loadings and unloadings, as well as losing shipments.

 Integrating a KPI to evaluate freight transfers can come in handy when shipments must undergo multiple transportation methods.
 Be aware of how your freight is transported, how it’s transferred during intermodal transportation, and so on.
 Collecting this data over time helps highlight factors that contribute to damages, lost freight, late shipments, or other issues that arise within intermodal transportation.